kenp-io/kenpio-docs/docs/airpods-max/usb-c-kit/compatibility.md

 # Compatibility - AirPods Max USB-C Kit
-(last updated on 05.02.24)
+(last updated on 12.05.25)
 ___
 The kit is compatible with headphones model number A2096.
-As of the time of writing of this page, it is the only model produced by Apple, so the kit is compatible with any original AirPods Max produced.
+They are the AirPods Max with a Lightning Port.

 If for some reason you want to have a look at your model number, it is located under the right-side ear cup.